challenger-hkn/challenger-hkn/README.md

 <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="500" height="320" />

 ## Hi there, I am Challenger-hkn 👋
-and I am a machine learning and AI researcher with a strong passion for education!
+and I am a machine learning and AI researcher with a strong passion!
-- 🔭 I’m currently working on a large and special application.
+- I’m currently working on ML, DL and NLP.
-- 🌱 I’m currently learning 😂
+- I’m currently learning 😂
-- 👯 I’m looking to collaborate with other Data Scientist 👩‍💻
+- I’m looking to collaborate with other Data Scientist 👩‍💻
-- 🤔 I’m looking for help with Machine Learning
+- I’m looking for help with Machine Learning
 <!-- - 🥅 2022 Goals: Developing an app to be heard in the world 🌎 and learning artificial intelligence 🤖 -->
 <!-- - ⚡ Fun fact: I love to read, run and play chess. -->
 <!-- ## ⏲ What we are doing now: